t3-oss/create-t3-app/www/src/pages/en/usage/first-steps.md

 ### Drizzle

 If your app includes Drizzle, check the `.env` file for instructions on how to construct your `DATABASE_URL` env variable.
-Once your env file is ready, run `pnpm db:push` (or the equivalent for other package managers) to push your schema.
+Once your env file is ready, run `bun db:push` (or the equivalent for other package managers) to push your schema.

 ## Authentication